dotnet/aspire-samples/samples/OrchardCore/README.md

 description: "A sample .NET Aspire app that shows how to use OrchardCore"
 ---

-# .NET Aspire OrchardCore CMS and MVC sample app
+# .NET Aspire OrchardCore CMS sample app

 This is a simple .NET app that shows how to use OrchardCore with .NET Aspire orchestration.